 Body confidence and self-esteem matter: our research shows they can have an impact on the decisions people take and the way they act.
 In 2017, our Dove Global Beauty and Confidence report found that 5 in 10 women and 7 in 10 girls have not been assertive in their opinion or stuck to a decision, in part because of self-esteem about their looks.

 Our Dove Self-Esteem Project helps young girls build body confidence and strengthen their self-worth.
-We have helped around 29 million young people across 140 countries with self-esteem education over 2005-2017.
+We’ve helped over 35 million young people across 141 countries with self-esteem education over 2005–2018.
 And we’re aiming to reach 40 million by 2020.